freedomotic/fd-developer-manual/docs/source/rules/events.rst

 Any event is sent on a **messaging channel**.
 A channel address is a simple string with a hierarchical structure like ``app.sensors.event.object.behavior.changed``.

 You can subscribe an event channel from a trigger which is a filter of events.

-For example if your event is "**an object changed state**" you can filter it using a trigger ``if a light in the kitchen changed its powered state``.
+For example if your event is ``an object changed state`` you can filter it using a trigger ``if a light in the kitchen changed its powered state``.

 Freedomotic events have a set of standard properties plus a list of properties related to